sbhark/SMServerMonitoring/README.md

 1) A master server must have a unique hash of all servers being monitored.
 This blocks out any unauthorized servers from trying to send data to the master server.

 2) All data sent over is encrypted to discourage snooping of data.

 3) The actor based system cannot be terminated remotely.
 This will prevent any accidental shut-downs and possible malicious attempts.

+4) All data that the master server receives is verified to make sure it is of the right structure, if not then the data is ignored.
+If there are more than 5 attempts to send incorrect or corrupt data the offending message producer will be blocked and a CRITICAL alert sent out.

 Application Configuration / Installation
 ===================